carpentries-incubator/scons-novice/episodes/05-builders.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Use the wildcard `%` as a placeholder in targets and dependencies.
+- Use the `Builder` function and `Append` the construction environment `BUILDERS` dictionary to define common actions.
+- Use the `AddMethod` function and Python functions to define pseudo-builders with custom tailored task handling.
-- Use the special variable `$*` to refer to matching sets of files in actions.
+- Use the special SCons variable `COMMAND_LINE_TARGETS` to perform dynamic handling that depends on command line target requests.

 ::::::::::::::::::::::::::::::::::::::::::::::::::